kindista/kindista/src/matchmaker-notes.md

 ## When request is deleted, delete matchmaker

+## Show matches on items
+- allow admins to see all matches

 ## Add Inventory Titles
 - require titles on new/edited inventory items
 - display titles on inventory activity items when present